Cubulating Surface-by-free Groups: Introduction

 be an exact sequence of groups, where $H= \pi_1(S)$ is the fundamental group of a closed surface $S$ of genus greater than one, $G$ is hyperbolic and $Q$ is a finitely generated free group of rank $n$. \begin{enumerate} \item[(i)] Does $G$ have a quasiconvex hierarchy?
-Equivalently (by Wise's Theorem \ref{wise-hierarchy} below), is $G$ virtually special cubulable? \item[(ii)] In particular, is $G$ linear? \end{enumerate} \end{qn} We shall provide sufficient conditions on the exact sequence \eqref{exactsequence} guaranteeing an affirmative answer to Question \ref{splqn}.
+Equivalently (by Wise's Theorem \ref{wise-hierarchy} below), is $G$ virtually special cubulable? \item[(ii)] In particular, is $G$ linear? \end{enumerate} \end{qn} {Question \ref{splqn} makes sense even when $Q$ is not free.
+However, in this paper we shall only address the case where $Q$ is free, providing} sufficient conditions on the exact sequence \eqref{exactsequence} guaranteeing an affirmative answer to Question \ref{splqn}.
 We shall also construct examples satisfying these conditions.
-A somewhat surprising consequence, using work of Kielak \cite{kielak} is the existence of groups $G$ as in Question \ref{splqn} that surject to $\Z$ with finitely generated kernel (Section \ref{vfiber}).
+A somewhat surprising consequence, using work of Kielak \cite{kielak}, is the existence of groups $G$ as in Question \ref{splqn} that surject to $\Z$ with finitely generated kernel (Section \ref{vfiber}).
 Note that an affirmative answer to the first question in Question \ref{splqn} implies an affirmative answer to the second.
 To the best of our knowledge, when the rank of $Q$ is greater than one, there was no known example of a linear $G$ as above, and the answer is not known in general.
-This is perhaps not too surprising as linearity even in the case $n=1$ really goes back to Thurston's Double Limit Theorem \cite{thurston-hypstr2} and the latter feeds into the cubulability of these 3-manifold groups.
+This is perhaps not too surprising as linearity even in the case $n=1$ really goes back to Thurston's {hyperbolization of atoroidal fibered 3-manifolds} \cite{thurston-hypstr2} and the latter feeds into the cubulability of these 3-manifold groups.